kitrath/workday-planner/README.md

 ## Roadmap
  - Allow user to choose time range for displayed time blocks.
- - Offer dropdown select where user's can label and store entire days for easy reload.
+ - Offer dropdown select where users can label and store entire days for easy reload.
  - Add delete button on each time block to easily clear text.